WDD 130: Web Fundamentals

 Where should this logo and all images used on the site be stored?

-Check Your Understanding This logo image and all images used on the site need to be located in a images directory within your wwr directory and all images should be optimized (<= 100 kB).
+Check Your Understanding Your logo image and all images used on the site need to be located in a images directory within your wwr directory.
+Remember, all images must be optimized (<= 100 kB).

 2. A nav element with four child <a> tags and labeled as shown.
 The href attribute values, the page references, can be set now even though the pages do not all exist yet.